YXLZJ/fsynth-artifact/README.md

-# Erepair
+# ϵREPAIR

 ## Artifact repository

-This repository is the artifact repository of epsilonRepair.
+This repository is the artifact repository of ϵREPAIR.

-***EpsilonRepair is an algorithm we proposed to help users repair corrupted text files, such as JSON, INI, TinyC, etc., even when the exact format is unknown.
+***ϵREPAIR is an algorithm we proposed to help users repair corrupted text files, such as JSON, INI, TinyC, etc., even when the exact format is unknown.
 It ensures high efficiency while minimizing information loss as much as possible.***

 ## Prerequisites
 During the experiments, we aimed to minimize dependencies on third-party packages or libraries in the artifacts.
 For most machines with Java, C++, and Python development toolchains installed, the artifacts should run out of the box.
 If you have security or other concerns, we also provide a Docker image.